Replacing a Rotary Encoder with a Magnetic Sensor and Potentiometer

 The knob setup

-The module does not come any hardware for a knob.
+The module does not come with any hardware for a knob.
 When I was working on the Building a Tuning Wheel For PC SDR Radio Using an Angle Sensor project, I found using bits from a potentiometer were quite a simple and very effective way to set it up.
 I have written a short article showing how I did this in this post Converting a Potentiometer For Use With a Magnetic Rotary Encoder.

 Here is a shot of the setup I used for testing made from a gutted potentiometer.